|

 at the forefront of the learning developments in

-professional workplace coaching.
-The ICC works to fulfil its mission by
+The ICC works to

-ensuring its members are trained in human
+ensuring its members are trained in human behavior, change and

-behavior, change and development best industry-based
+professional development best industry-based

 practices.